Science and Outdoor Learning

 Teaching and Learning

-The Science and Outdoor curriculum starts in the Nursery through it’s own Early Years curriculum and moves into the Foundation stage at Year R. As a child enters Year 1 and 2, the curriculum enters Key Stage 1.
+The Science and Outdoor curriculum starts in the Nursery with the EYFS Foundation stage and continues into Year R. As a child enters Year 1 and 2, the curriculum enters Key Stage 1.
 Here we follow our own Hampshire Science curriculum; Hampshire Science Learning Journeys.

 The Progression of Scientific Skills